Nikmfaris/Writeup-ctf/Content/Wannagames/wannagames.md

 ## Misc - Wanderer's Snapshot

 ### Challenge Overview

-**Type:** Miscellaneous
+**Type:** Misc
 **Difficulty:** Ezpz

 ---

 ### Description

 In this challenge, you are given an image and need to identify a specific location based on visual clues.
-The image contains a cactus with a unique shape, but don't be deceived by obvious details.
+The image contains a cactus with a unique shape, but don't be deceived by obvious details. **bro look at the cactus , very sussy**

 ### Challenge Image